santrancisco/cheat/README.md

 ### WTF is this?

+To read in more details and my frustration with remembering things, visit my [blog post](https://blog.ebfe.pw/posts/terminalnote.html).

 I like [cheat.sh](cheat.sh) idead and wanted to do something similar without bloated python flask server.
 I also want a simple/quick way to record interesting command snippets without disrupting my work.

 There are 2 parts of this: